What Happens After Snowmelt in Western Colorado?

 Anything described as a bowl when considering foundation flooding sounds somewhat ominous.
 The clay bowl effect happens during foundation construction when the soil is excavated, the foundation is poured, and then the soil is backfilled around the basement or crawl space.
 The backfill soil is no longer as dense as the surrounding undisturbed soil, making for a ready path for water, essentially forming a bowl around the foundation.

-Prepare Your Home for Snowmelt
+How to Prepare Your Home for Snowmelt

 Snow builds up over time and when melting starts, you’d better be ready to head off any serious leaks or flooding.
 Taking steps during the rest of the year is the best prevention.
 Plus, there are a few things you can do during the winter to address the inevitable thaw and water runoff.